 7. The seed of that twisted idea germinated: Why not grow toward unblemished homogeneity?
 Breed out the cursed changeling children, the very shadow of your doubt.

-The poster and doctor are gone.
+The scene changes—the poster and doctor are gone.
 In their place stands a formidable wall and a gridded stone threshold.
+Through the doorway,

 And so a boundary was drawn around the altar, parsing a single body from the community, or even dividing it from its own ailing limbs.
 Cut the branches from a blighted trunk; pluck the soul from frail, unworthy flesh.